Viral Video Shows Cheerleader Destroy Bully Who Challenged Her To Fight Then Sucker Punched Her

 — sierra sprague (@sierrasprague) September 8, 2018

-This is not the first time that video of a high schooler taking on a bully to go viral.
+This is not the first time that video of a high schooler taking on a bully went viral.
 Back in 2015, video showed a bully targeting a blind student, and a classmate coming to his defense by punching the bully.
-Video from the Huntington Beach, California, high school spready quickly around the internet, gaining praise for the student who stuck up for his disabled classmate.
+Video from the Huntington Beach, California, high school spread quickly around the internet, gaining praise for the student who stuck up for his disabled classmate.

 Teenage cheerleader beats up bully https://t.co/8nPbDQEdj2